brittonlaroche/realm-tensorflow/README.md

 # realm-tensorflow

 The following Hands on Lab will allow you to create your first machine learning program with nothing more than a text editor and a browser.
 Dpending on your familiarity with MongoDB and basic coding, the lab can be anywhere from 60 to 90 minutes in total.
-I chose MongoDB and Tensforflow for the ease of setup, flexibility and full set of features.
+I chose MongoDB and Tensorflow for the ease of setup, flexibility and full set of features.
 Buckle up, its a fun ride!

 | Why TensorFlow?       |
 |-----------------------|